Why Every City Needs an ADA-Compliant Website

 Accessibility isn’t optional.
 It’s essential for legal protection, citizen trust, and strong community engagement.

-Munibit helps local governments meet ADA compliance standards with affordable, modern, and accessible websites that serve everyone.
+Munibit supports local governments in improving ADA compliance with affordable, modern, and websites that serve everyone.

 TL;DR - Why Every City Needs an ADA-Compliant Website